How to Transfer from DACA to a Green Card

 Table of Contents

-The answer is yes, in certain circumstances DACA recipients can get Green Cards.
+Yes, in certain circumstances DACA recipients can get Green Cards.
 You just need to comply with the eligibility criteria we explain below.

 Even though you can get a work permit, driver’s license, and a social security number with DACA, having DACA still has its challenges.
 For example, many Dreamers find it difficult to get DACA car loans.